KSTAR12163/lqg-macroscopic-coherence/README.md

 ## License

-This project is released under The Unlicense - free for any use, modification, distribution without restrictions.
+This project is released under the MIT License.
+See the `LICENSE` file in this repository for the full license text and details.

 ## Citations